callendera/MilestoneProject3/README.md

 * Validation Services
     * [W3C Markup Validator](https://validator.w3.org/) was used to validate my HTML code.
     * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate my CSS code.
-    * [JS Fiddle](https://jsfiddle.net/api/post/library/pure/) was used to test my Email.js code for both of my forms.

 ### UX stories testing / Manual Testing
 All features were tested on Google Chrome, Internet Explorer, and Firefox.
 Mobile/Tablet features were tested on Apple and Samsung devices.
 Everything was tested using a wide range of screensizes.